 English lessons take place every day, building up to an Extended Write - a chance to spend a full lesson creating a top quality piece of writing.
 One lesson a week is dedicated to our Reading Journal work and EGPS is threaded through all lessons.
 We also complete Fast Learning sessions, practising handwriting and spellings, three times a week, on Mondays, Wednesdays and Fridays.

-Our enquiry driver for the Spring I half term is Where does our water come from?
+Our enquiry driver for the Spring I half term is Will the next war be fought over water?
 We will answer this question by focussing on rivers, trying to understand not only how they work, but how they are used by humans, pollution and water treatment and the effects of flooding.

 Each lesson has a specific, focussed question which will help answer our overarching enquiry: